freqtrade/freqtrade/docs/freqai.md

 In this case, although Freqai will initiate with a pre-trained model, it will still check to see how much time has elapsed since the model was trained, and if a full `live_retrain_hours` has elapsed since the end of the loaded model, FreqAI will self retrain.
-It is common to want constant retraining, in which case, the user should set `live_retrain_hours` to 0.

 ## Data analysis techniques